 Oct 14, 2022: Removed the Google Home Max from the Notable Mentions and made minor changes to the overall text for accuracy.

 Google makes smart speakers for home use that support Google Assistant.
-You can easily pair multiple Google speakers together to enhance your listening experience, and you can stream audio over Bluetooth or Wi-Fi connections.
+You can easily pair multiple Google speakers together to enhance your listening experience and stream audio over Bluetooth or Wi-Fi connections.
 They aren't for outdoor use and may struggle to reproduce a thumpy low-bass.